The Thing (roadside attraction): The exhibit

+[Note - recent renovations as of July 2026 make many of the descriptions below out-of-date.
+The new exhibit includes life-sized models of aliens and dinosaurs, as well as an elaborate narrative posted along the exhibit suggesting that "The Thing" exhibited at the end of the exhibit is in fact a mummified space alien.
+Staff reports that further improvements are planned, including animatronics.]

 Inside the exhibit are a variety of items, including odd wood carvings of tortured souls by woodcarver Ralph Gallagher, the "Wooden Fantasy" of painted driftwood purchased from an Alamogordo, New Mexico collector, framed 1880s to early 1900s lithographs, historic engraved saddles, guns and rifles of historic Western significance, a Conestoga wagon from Oklahoma!, a buggy without a horse, and a vintage American automobile from the 1930s.
 A sign by a 1937 Rolls-Royce mentions that it may have been used by Winston Churchill, a change from the previous supposition that it was used by Adolf Hitler.
 Winding corridors and exhibit halls with painted monster footprints on the floors eventually lead to the "Thing", a mummified, likely female "Mother" of possibly Chinese or Native American descent who died in the 1880s to early 1900s, and a mummified "Child" age and descent unknown but implied to be the son or daughter of the "Mother".
 They are presented in separate but closely linked displays, coffin, and small coffin, bedding, and scratched plexiglass covering.
 One story as to the origin of the "Thing" is that the "Mother" and "Child" were illegal border crossers who were found and slaughtered by unknown cowboy bandits during a shootout and found decades later as mummified bodies by a rancher in the area who sold them to the owner/originator of the "Thing".
 But in this story, the harshness of the truth will never be uncovered, and the "Thing" will remain a mystery.

 In August 2018, the Bowlin Travel Centers unveiled a new, modern museum building and other updates to house, in some order or theme, most of the items formerly stored in the three sheds.
 The new owners have also added a new alien and dinosaur theme that visitors first encounter upon entering the museum.
 In addition to the upgrades, the cost of admission has increased to $5 per person or $10 per family.